CapsuleBot: A Novel Hybrid Aerial-Ground Bi-Copter Robot With Two Actuated-Wheel-Rotors: EXPERIMENTAL VALIDATION

-In this experiment, our main objective was to evaluate the energy consumption of CapsuleBot.
-Specifically, the robot is programmed to roll with a normal angular velocity and a circular trajectory radius of 1 $m$ in a clockwise direction.
-The aerial mode of the robot is tested while it is connected to the flight control test rack, with the throttle manually maneuvered to 50\% to 55\%.
-We allowed the vehicle to run for an extended period of time under these conditions, during which we collected data on energy consumption.
+In this experiment, our main objective is to evaluate the energy consumption of CapsuleBot.
+In wheel mode, the robot is programmed to roll at a velocity of approximately \( 0.5 \, \mathrm{m/s} \) with a circular trajectory radius of about \( 1 \, \mathrm{m} \).
+The energy consumption of the robot in aerial mode is tested during manual control, with a flight speed of approximately \( 0.5 \, \mathrm{m/s} \), which is roughly the same as in wheel mode.

-The power of aerial mode, denoted as $P_a$, is 691.4 $W$ (460.9 $W/kg$), while the power of ground mode, denoted as $P_g$, is 4.5 $W$ (3 $W/kg$).
-Therefore, we can refer to the work \cite{pan2023skywalker} to calculate the power efficiency:
+We referred to Shi's work \cite{shi2024mtabot}, where the power efficiency, considering the robot's mass, was evaluated using the weight-to-power ratio ($g/W$), as shown in Table. \ref{table:1}.
+The mean power of aerial mode, denoted as $P_a$, is about \( 480.6 \, \mathrm{W} \) (with a weight-to-power ratio of \( 3.7 \, \mathrm{g/W} \), denoted as $M/P_a$), while the mean power of wheel mode, denoted as $P_g$, is about \( 5.2 \, \mathrm{W} \) (with a weight-to-power ratio of \( 346.2 \, \mathrm{g/W} \), denoted as $M/P_g$).
+Therefore, by combining Pan's \cite{pan2023skywalker} and Shi's work \cite{shi2024mtabot}, we calculate the comprehensive efficiency as:

-We compare the average power consumption of CapsuleBot with three aerial-ground robots using the bi-copter configuration: DoubleBee \cite{cao2023doublebee}, SytaB \cite{yang2022sytab} and a single passive wheel-based robot \cite{qin2020hybrid}.
-Figure \ref{fig:Comparison of average energy consumption} shows the power consumption in different modes.
+We conduct a comparative analysis of CapsuleBot's average power consumption with three typical aerial-ground bi-copter robots: Cao's, which employs double active wheels \cite{cao2023doublebee}; Yang's, which utilizes double passive wheels \cite{yang2022sytab}; and Qin's, which is a single passive wheel-based robot \cite{qin2020hybrid}.
+Table. \ref{table:1} presents the power consumption across various operational modes.
+This comparison provides insights into the energy efficiency and operational characteristics of CapsuleBot relative to existing bi-copter designs, highlighting its potential advantages in practical applications.

-In ground mode, the power consumption is very low at approximately 4.5 $W$ (3 $W/kg$), and CapsuleBot has the lowest energy consumption and highest power efficiency.
-In aerial mode, the power consumption of CapsuleBot is not as energy-efficient as the others, possibly due to the spherical propeller protector and the structure of the ground mode.
-These structures affect the airflow and increase the weight of the machine.

-\subsection{Noise level}
+\subsection{Noise Level}

-Two series of experiments were conducted to evaluate the noise performance in the ground mode and aerial mode.
+Two series of experiments being conducted to evaluate the noise performance in wheel mode and aerial mode.